 2. Do you have the capabilities to measure and monitor the financial impact on a regular basis, either in real-time or monthly?
 With the financial questions related to ACO formation, it is especially important to be able to close the books each month and determine if the organization was on track so timely changes can be made.

 3. Do you know your network's ability to manage patients in a more effective way?
 This point can be compared with Einstein's definition of insanity: doing something the same way and expecting different results.
 In order to truly lower costs as an ACO, the organization will have to change how it delivers care.

-4. What portion of services can be managed in network or out-of-network?
+4. What portion of services can be managed in-network or out-of-network?
 Some expensive procedures, such as transplants, may not be services provided in the ACO model by some organizations, and those procedures will then need to be contracted out.
 CFOs will be essential in determining which procedures the organization can afford to cover and which services are provided outside of the network.
-Many of these out of network services can be high cost.
+Many of these out-of-network services can be high cost.

 After going through the checklist and determining that the organization is financially able to become an ACO, there will still be hurdles that CFOs will need to guide their organization through during the process.

 The other two main financial hurdles are related to covering procedures and patients that are out-of-network.
 First, hospitals must develop and negotiate contracts for services that are not covered in the ACO.
 One example is that of transplants not being covered by the network.
 A hospital will have to contract with someone to do those procedures for them.
-Also, hospitals will need to cover patients that travel out of its geographical sphere of care and need a treatment.
+Also, hospitals will need to cover patients that travel out of their geographical sphere of care and need treatment.
 For example, the patient goes on vacation and needs emergency care far from his home hospital.
 The hospital will need to contract that or pay the going rate for that service, which can get pretty pricey.
 Many of the out-of-network services will be on a fee-for-service basis and will have high variation as to the cost of the services.
 ACOs need to be prepared to cover these somewhat unexpected costs.